Assaying of gold, silver, and platinum objects

 • platinum objects of 0.5 grams and more

 Assay offices inspect the gold, silver, or platinum content of these objects.
 Upon approval, they issue a hallmark.
 If the objects do not (yet) have a hallmark, you may have them in your possession for a maximum of 4 weeks.
-You cannot show them to your customers and you cannot offer to sell these objects.
+You cannot show them to your customers and you cannot offer to sell these objects during this period.

 The hallmark looks different depending on which precious metal the object is made of.
 You can find a chart of the marks (in Dutch) on the Dutch Authority for Digital Infrastructure (Rijksinspectie Digitale Infrastructuur) website.
 This chart must be visible in your store.